kohkimakimoto/buildsh/README.md

 $ go test ./...
 ```

-As you exit the shell, the container will be removed automatically.
+When you exit the shell, the container will be removed automatically.

 ```
 $ exit